cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

 ## What is a Digital Twin (DT)?

-I work for a logistics firm called [NFI Industries](https://nfiindustries.com).
+I work for a logistics firm as a Principal Software Engineer.
 The company offers a variety of services and resources to other businesses to manage or support their supply chains.

 The company has a division referred to as Integrated Logistics.
 Under that umbrella is a department called Transportation Management (TM).
 You can think of that department as a kind of business outsource that specializes in transportation routing and related services.